dfang/deployer/README.knife_solo.md

-deploy_vpn
+deployer
 ==========

-install and configure a pptp vpn server on a ubuntu server (12.04 or 14.04)
+install and configure vpn, shadowsocks, btsync, transmission, etc

 1. upload your public key to your server
  `ssh-copy-id root@ip`

 2. git clone this project, and bundle install